bvonboyen/bvonboyen.github.io/_projects/fxtradetech.md

 ---
 title: "FX TradeTech"
 layout: page
-excerpt: "Industry dialogue for Swiss Fintech"
+excerpt: "Industry dialogue for Swiss Fintech at fair in Barcelona, Spain"
 tags: [ALM, transformation]
 date: 2025-10-15
 ---

+#FX TradeTech Barcelona

-FX TradeTech is an international fair in Barcelona for the full ecosystem around FX trading: banks (in their various roles), exchanges, data & intelligence providers, technology & system providers, corporate treasurers, brokers, consultants and various minor players.
+FX TradeTech is an international fair in Barcelona that brings together the full ecosystem of FX trading — banks (in their various roles), exchanges, data and intelligence providers, technology vendors, corporate treasurers, brokers, consultants, and other market participants.

-On this fair, Boris and I represented AAACCELLs HedgePilot and our aim was to acquire contacts, and to develop leads across European contacts.
+At the event, Boris and I represented AAACCELL’s HedgePilot, with the goal of acquiring new contacts and developing leads across the European FX landscape.

-The days ahead of the fair, we prepared postioning, targeted acquisition strategies, and presentation tactics.
+In the days leading up to the fair, we prepared our positioning, target-acquisition strategy, and presentation approach.

-From our three days networking, AAACCELL gained clients leads, contacts for potential strategic platforms, and secondary contacts for future benefit (capital acquisition, cross service, market and product partners.)
-Softer factors included understanding in their market positioning, LinkedIn stories, refined persona hooks, and material / ideas for future marketing.
+Over three days of intensive networking, AAACCELL gained client leads, potential strategic platform partners, and secondary contacts of future value — including opportunities in capital acquisition, cross-service collaborations, and market/product partnerships.

+Softer outcomes included a clearer understanding of market positioning, refined LinkedIn storytelling angles, improved persona hooks, and new material and ideas for future marketing.

-Overall, everyone talks about (generative) AI, but generally, there are very little concrete innovations present.
-Overall, there were little algorithmic vendors present and no other with concrete value proposition deploying artificial intelligence.
+Interestingly, while everyone talked about (generative) AI, there were few concrete innovations on display — and almost no algorithmic vendors with tangible AI-driven value propositions.

+The FX trading landscape remains uneven:

-Foreign exchange trading is an uneven playing field: the buy side still focused on internal flow and balance sheet margin, and (mostly) willing to give pricing and carry margins for their protection.
-The sell side optimizing speed, access and information gain, down to differentiating razor thin liquidity margins.
-The exchanges sit in between, trying to pool liquidity and sell side quotes.
+- The buy side still focuses on internal flow and balance-sheet margin, often willing to trade pricing and carry margins for protection.
+- The sell side continues to optimize for speed, access, and information gain — differentiating across razor-thin liquidity margins.
+- The exchanges sit in between, pooling liquidity and monetizing sell-side quotes.

 ---
 Include Boris feedback